 Carlsbad is a popular San Diego vacation destination for families.
-The beaches can be quieter and are absolutely stunning.
-LEGOLAND California is here as are some of San Diego’s best resorts.
-The list of things to do in Carlsbad with kids is long but here are a few suggestions.
+The beaches can be quieter and are stunning.
+LEGOLAND California is here, as are some of San Diego’s best resorts.
+The list of things to do in Carlsbad with kids is long, but here are a few suggestions.

-Carlsbad’s popular theme park, LEGOLAND California, is geared toward LEGO enthusiasts of all ages (but most commonly kids 12 and under) with about 60 rides, hands-on LEGO pits, and other interactive park experiences.
+Carlsbad’s famous theme park, LEGOLAND California, is geared toward LEGO enthusiasts of all ages (but most commonly kids 12 and under) with about 60 rides, a LEGOLAND water park, hands-on LEGO pits, and other interactive amusement park experiences.

 See also: What It’s Like to Stay at LEGOLAND Hotel

 It’s always wise to check the calendar before planning a trip because the park is not open daily during the low season.
 And do not pay full price for tickets.

 There’s no need to pay gate prices for LEGOLAND, but you’ll need to crunch the numbers to see which method of saving money is best.
 These are the four most popular tickets and sightseeing passes.

 A Carlsbad vacation isn’t complete without a visit to one of its gorgeous beaches, whether you learn to surf or not.
 Some Carlsbad beaches are more secluded than others and easily accessible from some of San Diego’s best beach hotels in the area.

 Of the seven miles of sand in Carlsbad, the most popular choices for families include South Ponto State Beach and Tamarack Beach.

 Test your balance on a stand-up paddleboard or kayak in Carlsbad with kids (or without) by renting a variety of water sports equipment at Carlsbad Lagoon.